enginestop/ntx-devops-test/README.md

 - Be sure to document your solution thoroughly, including:
   - How to deploy the environment.
+    I use Jenkins Pipeline by integrating Git or GitHub into the Job Pipeline that I created.
   - Explanation of tools and services used.
+    For tools, I use Hyper-V as a virtual machine on my laptop.
   - Assumptions and challenges encountered during implementation.
+    The assumption is to create an application with the aim of balancing network traffic.
+The challenge during implementation is the lack of hardware to facilitate implementation.
-  - Recommendation of improvement can be implement on this Project
+  - Recommendation of improvement can be implement on this Project.
+    Actually, I really wanted to add some recommendations such as Monitoring Tools with Grafana & Prometheus and others, but because I had other work to do, I didn't have enough time to do it.
 - You are encouraged to showcase additional skills or optimizations (e.g., scaling, monitoring, or securing the application).

-Good luck, and happy coding! 🚀

----

-Let me know if you need further information.
+  The answer is the same as the question above.

+Thanks 🚀